ChrisCzsSCHOOL/yaeger-tutorial/docs/introduction.md

 # Introduction

 In this tutorial you will create a simple game called Waterworld.
-We will start with an empty project.
+We will start with an app project.
 Only the assets and the project settings are provided.
 You will be guided Step-by-step in the creation of a simple game, and in doing so, become familiar with many of the features of Yaeger.